 Is your baby suffering from nasal congestion?
 Are you looking for ways you can provide relief?

-- Irritants: Your baby has a sensitive nose and any irritants like dust, perfume, or cigarette smoke can cause issues.
+- Irritants: Your baby has a sensitive nose, and any irritants like dust, cleaning products, perfumes, artificial scents, animal dander, or cigarette smoke can cause issues.

 What Are The Symptoms?